Two-sided bell-shaped sequences: Introduction

 One-sided bell-shaped sequences correspond to $b^- = 0$ and $\ph(s) \ge 0$ in Theorem~\ref{thm:main}; see Theorem~1.1 in~\cite{kw}.
 Combining this with the above observation, we find that bell-shaped sequences $a(k)$ such that $a(k) = 0$ for $k > 0$ correspond to $b^+ = 0$ and $\ph(s) \le 0$ in Theorem~\ref{thm:main}. \end{remark}

 Our main result, Theorem~\ref{thm:main}, clearly resembles the corresponding statement for one-sided bell-shaped sequences (Theorem~1.1 in~\cite{kw}), as well as the analogous result for bell-shaped functions (Theorems~1.1 and~1.3 in~\cite{ks}).
 Proofs of all these theorems have a similar structure, developed mostly in~\cite{kwasnicki,ks}.
 We stress, however, that the proof of Theorem~\ref{thm:main} given below contains two essentially new elements, already mentioned in the introduction.
 First, we need a replacement for Post's inversion formula for the Laplace transform: its discrete variant employed in~\cite{kw} does not apply to two-sided sequences.
 For this reason we prove in Proposition~\ref{prop:post} an inversion formula that involves iterated differences of the Fourier--Laplace transform of the generating function.
-Next, unlike in the case of one-sided sequences, holomorphic functions defined by the right-hand side of~\eqref{eq:main} are no longer exponentials of Pick functions; instead, they are certain exponentials of differences of Pick functions.
+Next, unlike in the case of one-sided sequences, holomorphic functions defined by the right-hand side of~\eqref{eq:main} are no longer exponentials of Pick functions; instead, they are exponentials of certain differences of Pick functions.
 The pointwise limit of Pick functions is necessarily a Pick function, but this is no longer true for differences of Pick functions.
-We were unable to find a compactness result that would suit our needs in available literature, and so we needed to prove one.
-The property that we need in the proof of Theorem~\ref{thm:main} is given in Lemma~\ref{lem:compact}.
+We were unable to find a compactness result that would suit our needs in available literature.
+The property that is needed in the proof of Theorem~\ref{thm:main} is given in Lemma~\ref{lem:compact}.
 Its proof turned out to be surprisingly long and technical.

 Theorem~\ref{thm:main} shows that, the convolution of bell-shaped sequences, whenever defined, corresponds to addition of the parameters $b^+, b^-, c, \ph$ in the representation formula~\eqref{eq:main} of the corresponding generating functions.
 Using this fact it is easy to construct bell-shaped sequences whose convolution is not bell-shaped (because the sum of corresponding functions $\ph$ is not increasing-after-rounding on $(0, \infty)$).
 We have, however, the following interesting result.